-Endnote, Zotero and Mendeley have common features well as Before differences. you decide what reference manager to use, think about what features will important to you.
+Endnote, Zotero and Mendeley have common features as well differences.
+Before you decide what reference manager to use, think about what features will important to you.

-If you try one and decide you do not like it, it is good to know that you can transfer your references to another reference manager - you might want to try more than one before you decide.
+If you try one and decide you do not like it, it is good to know that you can switch your references to another reference manager - you might want to try more than one before you decide.